manuel1710/new-website/README.md

 # new-website
-This a website that I am working on for a local business.
+This a website that I am working on for a local business by using Flask, HTML, CSS and JS.